 I typically spend a lot of time prepping for our summer break every year.

-And every single year, what I inevitably forget to factor in is the simple fact that summer, and all of its heat, bugs, smells and then, even hotter heat, overwhelms my children with sensory processing disorder in ways that make even the most exciting and fun activity a disaster.
+Still, every single year, what I inevitably forget to factor in is the simple fact that summer – all of its heat, bugs, smells and then, even hotter heat – overwhelms my children with sensory processing disorder in ways that make even the most exciting and fun activity a disaster.

 But not this time.